Young Investigators FAQ's

 Additional information: In the past, we have been asked about SAT scores, transcripts, and resumes.
 We do NOT need SAT or transcripts.
 The application lists all the information that we require.

-All students must have adult permission to participate.
+All scholars must have adult permission to participate.
 Your parent/guardian will be required to electronically sign a waiver for Stanford University.
 The waiver information will be emailed to the person that you enter in the application from the ePOM System (@epom.stanford.edu).
-We will collect health and medical information from students who are on campus.
+We will collect health and medical information from scholars who are on campus.

 What are my chances of being accepted?

 We receive between 175 and 275 applications every year.
-We accept between 6 and 30 students every year, depending on what positions are available.
+We accept between 6 and 30 scholars every year, depending on what positions are available.

 When do I find out if I'm going to be an intern?
 When does the program begin?